Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 The VAT domestic reverse charge procedure is an anti-fraud measure designed to counter criminal attacks on the UK VAT system by means of sophisticated fraud.

 This notice explains the VAT reverse charge procedure, which applies to the supply and purchase of specified goods and services.
-It is not to be confused with the reverse charge for intra community acquisitions, details of which are found in VAT Notice 741A: place of supply of services.
+It is not to be confused with the reverse charge for cross-border services, details of which are found in VAT Notice 741A: place of supply of services.

 For clarity we have inserted ‘domestic’ into the title of this notice as it’s often referred to as such and you should assume any other references to reverse charge in this notice are for the domestic one unless specifically indicated otherwise.